MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-ModuleManifest.md

 ### -FormatsToProcess
 Specifies the formatting files (.ps1xml) that run when the module is imported.

-When you import a module, Windows PowerShell runs the Update-FormatData cmdlet with the specified files.
+When you import a module, PowerShell runs the Update-FormatData cmdlet with the specified files.
 Because formatting files are not scoped, they affect all session states in the session.

 ```yaml